1939 Triumph Speed Twin

 At £80, the extra five quid sports package was well spent in that it allowed a rider to use his Tiger all week as a general runabout, and then at the weekend scoot on down to whatever race meet was being held and quickly strip down to the bare essentials and get busy winning.

-That same year (1938), the Speed Twin saw a minor modification to its cylinder barrels which gained two extra base studs (the T100 was always eight stud).
+That same year (1938), the 5T saw a minor modification to its cylinder barrels which gained two extra base studs (the T100 was always eight stud).
 The engine shock absorber was revised and made smoother, and minor revisions were made to items such as the headlamp glass, drive chain lubrication and handlebars.

 In 1939, a 5T Speed Twin and Tiger 100 won for Triumph the coveted Maudes Trophy which had been awarded each year since 1923 for the “most meritorious performance” as observed under strict Auto Cycle Union (ACU) conditions.

 For 1940, the Speed Twin was altered again in various minor ways to bring it in line with the more refined T100.
-Changes included a revised fork angle and a larger,
+Changes included a revised fork angle and a larger, 4 gallon fuel tank (up from 3-1/4 gallons).

 This was the last year of the girder forked Speed Twin/Tiger 100.